 Complete a teacher education program at a B.C. university

 Simon Fraser University and the University of British Columbia both offer teacher education programs led in French.
-The Ministry of Education’s Bursary for Pre-service French Teachers, which is managed by UBC and SFU directly, provides bursaries to students who are training to become French teachers.
+The Ministry of Education’s Bursary for students - Pre-service French Teachers, which is managed by UBC and SFU directly, provides bursaries to students who are training to become French teachers.

 Apply to the Teacher Regulation Branch for a Ministry of Education teaching certificate

 To qualify for certification and be able to teach in French in B.C., you must:

 - have completed a B.C. teacher education program

 - have completed a B.C.
 Grade 12 diploma or equivalent